MechanicalRock/mechanicalrock.github.io/_posts/2022-09-21-hvr-and-hva.markdown

 ### Issues solved by HVA

 - Massive amounts of data
+- High computation cost of replication
 - Untimely data access
-- High computation cost of replication
 - Using Oracle

 Data collection is ever increasing and enterprises today are racing to leverage it.
 Replicating operational data in a cloud-based analytical storage solution is one way to do this.
 HVA is a wicked tool that can do just that... with the right amount of elbow grease.

-Fortunately HVA can handle large volumes of data at a rate of >10 mB/s.
+HVA can handle large volumes of data at a rate of >10 mB/s.
 Though the initial loading uses a direct SELECT statement to grab the data, continuous replication uses Change Data Capture (CDC).
 This reduces the data integration latency also known as the load time.
 HVA implements CDC by making use of the database's transaction logs.
 There are ways to alleviate the processing burden placed on the system during initial load.
 The main method to achieve this is multi-core parallel processing of a pre-segmented table, with each core being allocated a workload.

 Finally, you can use this tool to help move away from Oracle to a cloud-based analytical data storage solution.
 Oracle, though widespread, could be considered overly complex, verbose and cumbersome in its setup, maintenance and use.
 Cloud-storage solutions such as Snowflake, when leveraged correctly can mean a cheaper and easier to use data solution for many currently using Oracle.
 HVA can be used to reap these benefits of Snowflake and others by aiding in replicating your data in the cloud.
 Though if Oracle is serving you and your analytical needs well, then this tool is not for you.